jameswolpe/final_project_hawkeye/updates.md

 ## April 20th begining of class
 Applied code to split up each point by shot, created a new variable that was shot number in sequence (using a loop) so that pivot wider could create a new column for shot number in sequence.

+## April 20th end of class
+Used new code to make shot number in sequence more simple, pivoted the data set longer so that each point is stacked on top of each other with a new column shot in sequence.
+Made a new column that has which player hit what shot in sequence.